Is Being Bored A Good Thing?

 Being Bored Provides a Good Teaching Moment

-Helping your kids understand why they feel bored and how they can change that is a great learning activity and a way to bond with them.
+Helping your kids understand why they feel bored and how they can change it is a great learning activity and a way to bond with them.
 It gives you the opportunity to share things about your life and how you solve those moments for yourself.
-Life is not a big ball of entertainment on a constant basis, so learning to be alone with yourself and have those quiet moments is a skill.
+Life is not a big ball of entertainment on a constant basis.
+Learning to be alone with yourself and have those quiet moments is a skill.

 Teach your child how to have these moments – and that they are okay.
 There is nothing wrong with being alone with your thoughts and focusing on an activity.
 In fact, with all of the chaos in their world (school, homework, friends, music, video games, etc.), learning how to deal with boredom could turn into those moments where they get to take a deep breath.